jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Proofs, and also discusses a number of implementation considerations including privacy (vs confidentiality), the front\-running problem, side\-channel attacks, forward secrecy, and integrated signing \& encryption.In June 2021, Eric Schorn published his first post in a two\-part code\-centric blog post series about selected optimizations found in pairing\-based cryptography.
+Proofs, and also discusses a number of implementation considerations including privacy (vs confidentiality), the front\-running problem, side\-channel attacks, forward secrecy, and integrated signing \& encryption.
+In June 2021, Eric Schorn published his first post in a two\-part code\-centric blog post series about selected optimizations found in pairing\-based cryptography.
 For his first post, Optimizing Pairing\-Based Cryptography:
 Montgomery Arithmetic in Rust, he discussed selected optimizations found in pairing\-based cryptography, foundational to the BLS Signatures central to Ethereum 2\.0, zero\-knowledge arguments central to Zcash, Filecoin, and other blockchaincryptocurrency projects relying upon zk\-proofs.
 This post covered modular Montgomery arithmetic from start to finish, including context, alternatives, theory, and practical working code in